dreadCapnFowl/General-Notes/README.md

 * Use this query string: *https://google.com/?q=%s*
 This strips all the spooky data from your search query which identifies your searches.
 Now you have google's search AI free of some tracking.

+You can also add shodan.io to that thing and there's probably a drop-down to select from those unless you can mux them.

+Have fun ~